-The first couple of years we had Presto everyone thought he was a big pain in the neck.
+The first couple of years we had Presto, everyone thought he was a big pain in the neck.
 People were constantly yelling at him and hitting him.
 Well, everyone except for me.
 I could tell what was going on in his mind.
 I've never felt that way with anyone before.
-It felt like I was seeing magic.
+It seemed like I was looking at magic.

 I assumed that everyone was experiencing the exact same miracle feeling as me because all of this happened before I found out about my ASD diagnosis.
-I didn't know that they weren't having the same connection I was having with Presto.
-I thought they were all just being mean which made my cry a lot.
+I didn't know that they weren't having the same kind of connection I was having with Presto.
+I thought they were all just being mean, which made my cry a lot.
 How could my family do this to him?

 Today, some people say that he's like a totally different dog than he was five years ago.
 I'm not exactly sure why they think that.
 He is the exact same dog that he was back then.
 He did change quite a bit.
 He got much bigger and his thought process chanced but that is only because he understands the world around him better.

 I believe that according to research, pets do help those with ASD due to my own experiences.
-My dog had made my anxiety levels drop and my migraine number. decrease significantly.
-It took a long time for me to find the right pet but it was definitely worth it.
+My dog had made my anxiety levels drop and my migraine number decrease significantly.
+It took a long time for me to find the right pet but it was definitely worth it in the end.
 Presto is more than my dog, he is my best friend.

 | Subscribe |

 Click here to sign up for this blog's newsletter.